KaleLjl/RL-IL-for-Surgical-Robot-Learning/experiments/README.md

 - All paths should be absolute or relative to the `experiments/` directory
 - Models are automatically saved with timestamps and config hashes
-- Use `--demo-dir demonstrations` when running from `experiments/` directory
+- Expert demonstrations are automatically loaded from `experiments/data/` directory

 ## 🔍 Troubleshooting